Statement on slavery and human trafficking

 Board approval

-Fremantle is committed to ongoing review of its policies, procedures, and operational practices in relation to modern slavery and human trafficking and will update this statement on an annual basis.
+Fremantle is committed to ongoing review of its policies, procedures, and operational practices in relation to modern slavey and human trafficking and will update this statement on an annual basis.
 We will continue to raise awareness of modern slavery risks and monitor the effectiveness of our controls of preventing modern slavery within our business operations and supply chains.

-This statement has been approved by the Board of Directors on 15th May 2023.
+This statement has been approved by the Board of Directors on 28 June 2025.

 Jennifer Mullin